ASSIP: A Novel Intervention For Those With A Recent Suicide Attempt

 Swiss researchers conducted a study of 120 individuals who had recently attempted suicide.
 Half the participants were placed in a control group that received standard therapy, while the other half received ASSIP.
 The study found that after two years, the ASSIP group had approximately 80% fewer suicide attempts and over 70% fewer days in the hospital when compared to the control group.

-ASSIP was introduced to New York in 2018 and is currently available to individuals 18 years of age and above in Syracuse and Rochester as part of ongoing research.
+ASSIP was introduced to New York in 2018 and initially available to individuals 18 years of age and above in Syracuse and Rochester.
+It is now available via Telehealth as part of a research study to any individuals that qualify and are residents of New York State.
+Study participants must be: